 It is far less expensive to screen for cancer and treat it in its early stages.
 Not only are treatment expenses likely to be lower for early-stage diagnoses, but also morbidity and mortality losses are reduced.
-The Perryman Group's analysis indicates that every \$1 spent through CPRIT for screening/prevention leads to \$28.81 in treatment cost savings and resulting economic benefits through earlier detection.8 The Perryman Group's analysis also estimates that every \$1 spent on screening/prevention saves
+The Perryman Group's analysis

-Every \$1 spent through CPRIT for screening/prevention saves \$2.18 in direct health spending and leads to a total of \$28.81 in treatment cost savings and resulting economic benefits through earlier detection.
+Every \$1 spent through CPRIT for screening/prevention saves \$1.86 in direct health spending and leads to a total of \$25.96 in treatment cost savings and resulting economic benefits through earlier detection. indicates that every \$1 spent through CPRIT for screening/prevention leads to \$25.96 in treatment cost savings and resulting economic benefits through earlier detection.
+The Perryman Group's analysis also estimates that every \$1 spent on screening/prevention saves \$1.86 in direct health spending

-\$2.18 in direct health spending (these savings are included in the \$28.81 listed above).
+(these savings are included in the \$25.96 listed above).

-8 The reported benefits from screening and prevention are significantly higher than in some earlier years based on recent and more comprehensive research which illustrates greater rates of return on prevention and screening than prior evidence.
-See, for example, Boland, Mairin and Joan Murphy, The Economic Argument for Prevention of Ill-health at Population Level, For Working Group on Public Health Policy Framework, May 2012.
+&lt;sup>8 The reported benefits from screening and prevention are significantly higher than in some earlier years based on recent and more comprehensive research which illustrates greater rates of return on prevention and screening than prior evidence.
+See, for example, Boland, Mairin and Joan Murphy, The Economic Argument for Prevention of III-health at Population Level, For Working Group on Public Health Policy Framework, May 2012.